popaDaria/IcarusInBloom/README.md

  ###### COULD have

  8. Completed - general notification to checkup on plant
- 9. Changed implementation - made a general color scheme for both modes, accent colors for dark mode are different though
+ 9. Changed implementation - general color scheme for both, darker accent colors for dark mode
  10. Changed implementation - third tab now became a diary with posibility to take in app pictures

  ###### WON'T have

  11. Changed implementation - see requirement no. 10
  12. Not implemented

+ ###### EXTRA
+ - More settings options (mail, feedback)
+ - Plants and users birthday fields and messages
+ - "No plants yet" messages
+ - The diary page with internal photo storage